demi2k-sudo/Open-CV/README.md

 # Python-projects
-This repo will contain some interesting python projects.
+This repo will contain some basic opencv projects.